 Mata Hari presented herself to the press as an Indian woman.
 She had invented a suitably interesting back-story that began with “I was born in the south of India near Jaffna Patnam on the Malabar coast.”
 She found ways to darken her naturally fair skin to achieve a more Indian appearance.

-The French novelist Colette sensed Mata Hari was a fraud and wrote uncharitably that her skin might look amber at night, but in the daylight it was “mauve and patchy” from artificial dye.
+The French novelist Colette, who also adopted an Eastern style (albeit less successfully), accused Mata Hari of being a fraud and wrote uncharitably that her skin might look amber at night, but in the daylight it was “mauve and patchy” from artificial dye.

 Men were undeterred by the patchiness of Mata Hari’s skin hue.
 She was a sought-after courtesan who attracted many rich, powerful, and aristocratic clients.
 After the Great War began in 1914, her clientele inevitably included a number of military men.
 These were not poor soldiers, but high-ranking officers who gave her expensive jewelry and long, elegant furs.